![]() |

 Other finfish

-Fishing for Pacific (gray) cod has been good throughout Prince William Sound and outside waters while targeting other saltwater species.
+Fishing for Pacific (gray) cod and other flatfish has been good throughout Prince William Sound and outside waters while targeting other saltwater species.
+Use small chunks of herring on smaller hooks than you would use for halibut to target these other species.

 Salmon